triciasawyer/Reading-notes-301/class-15.md

 ## What is OAuth

 **What is OAuth?**
+OAuth is an open-standard authorization protocol or framework that describes how unrelated servers and services can safely allow authenticated access to their assets without actually sharing the initial, related, single logon credential.

 **Give an example of what using OAuth would look like.**

 **How does OAuth work?
 What are the steps that it takes to authenticate the user?**

 **What is OpenID?**
+OpenID is for humans logging into machines, OAuth is for machines logging into machines on behalf of humans.

 ## Authorization and Authentication flows